ergon/migratemost/README.md

     --skip-archived-rooms
                         Use to to not migrate rooms that are marked as archived in Hipchat
+    --disable-tutorial  Use to to disable introductory tutorial of Mattermost upon first logon for all users
     --public-channel-membership-based-on-hipchat-export
                         Use to have users join public channels if they were member of the corresponding room in Hipchat.
 Room